sourcecred/docs/community/glossary.md

 SourceCred is a young project, and as we grow it, we can either go "wide" (encourage adoption by a lot of projects) or go "deep" (focus on intense adoption by fewer projects).
-While both are meaningful goals, in the case of SourceCred, it is logical to go "wide" first.
+While both are meaningful goals, in the case of SourceCred, it is logical to go "deep" first.
 Read more about this reasoning [here](concepts/deep-then-wide.md).

 #### References